The Boys season 3 will explore “America itself as a myth”

 Showrunner Eric Kripke is currently shooting the third season of The Boys, Amazon’s gleefully irreverent satire of all things superhero.
 It’s a good time for this kind of story, not just because superheroes are everywhere and it’s high time someone mock them, but also because the specific brand of satire on The Boys seems almost eerily well-matched to our current American moment.
 To wit: in the past bunch of years, we saw far right extremists proudly unite to promote white supremacy, a president attempt to overturn the results of an election, billionaires revealed to pay little to no taxes, and terrorists literally storm the Capitol Building.
 What could be more appropriate for this time than a show about super-beings with authoritarian leanings teaming up with actual Nazis while in thrall to a merciless mega-corporation?

 “I happened to stumble into this great job that had the perfect metaphor for the exact second we’re living in,” Kripke recently told Deadline.
 “I’ve been waiting my whole life to stumble into something that hits the zeitgeist bullseye, and I don’t take for granted that I finally found one.
-Part of it is just really relishing this world Garth Ennis created [with The Boys comic book] that is about celebrity and authoritarianism, and social media and misinformation, and how corporations present a shiny, happy mask to the world, when what is behind that mask is the most ruthless drive for capital.
+Part of it is just really relishing this world Garth Ennis created that is about celebrity and authoritarianism, and social media and misinformation, and how corporations present a shiny, happy mask to the world, when what is behind that mask is the most ruthless drive for capital.
 I got handed this beautifully tailored suit and felt I just had to strut in that as much as I can.”

 So far, so good.